 Keeping Camera Dry

 Getting my camera wet from spray can also be a challenge while shooting.
+So it’s important to keep your camera dry.
 One solution is to get one that’s at least water resistant if not waterproof.
 Regardless, whenever I’m not shooting, my cameras are tucked away in pouches that protect them from moisture.